How to Annotate PDF in .NET – Password‑Protected PDFs

 Pro Tips for Annotation Positioning:

-- Consider the document’s page size when calculating positions
+- Take the page size into account when calculating positions.

 // Define where you want to save the result